kevinfengcs88/nvim/README.md

 - Upon opening Neovim (and seeing the alpha dashboard), just hit `ENTER` rather than `f` for telescope's find file function since the cursor is already focused on the first option
 - A simple search and replace of the whole file can be completed like this:
 - Use visual mode and the `=` command to set all the tabs to be the same width as shiftwidth (if `:retab` doesn't work)
+    - Note that commented lines may alter the behavior of this
 ```
 :%s/original/replaced/g
 ```